4 years ago

 It was easy to narrow our search down to the western suburbs of Chicago since we have friends in the area, it’s closer to Conor’s family, and it’s an easy commute to the city.

-We could have stayed in the city and I’m sure I would have been happy there, but we felt less like we needed to be in the city at this point in our lives.
-I don’t go out very often, love spending time at home, really enjoy having friends over, and love that we can both work from home and have the space to do so.
+We could have stayed in the city and I’m sure I would have been happy there.
+But we felt less like we needed to be in the city at this point in our lives.
+I don’t go out very often, love spending time at home and like having friends over.
+And I love that we can both work from home and have the space to do so.
 Would I ever move back?
 Yes, definitely.
 I don’t see that happening soon but maybe someday.
-Having more space for our little family and being in a house feels right for us now, and I love this new life that we’re building together.
+Having more space for our little family and being in a house feels right for us now.
+And I love this new life that we’re building together.

 Would you leave the city for the suburbs?
 Do you have any additional questions about my move?
 I’d love to hear from you in the comments below!